Travelling with your family? Here are some movies for the whole tribe to enjoy together.

 Roz befriends the animals on the island, including Fink (Pedro Pascal) the red fox, Pinktail (Catherine O’Hara) the Virginia opossum, Longneck (Bill Nighy) the Canada goose, and Thunderbolt (Ving Rhames) the peregrine falcon.
 While it takes a while for some of the animals to warm to her, they give Roz advice as she cares for Brightbill so he can learn to fly in time for the geese’s winter migration.

 Director Chris Sanders (Lilo & Stitch, How to Train Your Dragon, The Call of the Wild) crafts a heartfelt tale about overcoming adversity with the help of community.
-While this critically acclaimed movie is easy to understand for younger viewers, older viewers will appreciate the movie’s commentary on the balance between technology and nature, and their potential to exist in harmony.
+While this critically acclaimed movie is easy to understand for younger viewers, older viewers will appreciate its commentary on the balance between technology and nature, and their potential to exist in harmony.

 Movie Listing